MacrosystemsEDDIE/module6/README.md

 [![](https://img.shields.io/badge/Shiny-shinyapps.io-blue?style=flat&labelColor=white&logo=RStudio&logoColor=blue)](https://macrosystemseddie.shinyapps.io/module6/)
 <a href="url"><img src="app/www/Schematic_Draft_v3.png" align="right" height="220" width="269" ></a>
 ### Summary
 Here is the code for running the Macrosystems EDDIE Module 6: _Understanding Uncertainty in Ecological Forecasts_.
-Below are instructions on how to access the Shiny app *via* a web browser and also a detailed guide below for launching the R Shiny App locally on your own computer.
-For more details about teaching this module please visit our [website](https://serc.carleton.edu/eddie/teaching_materials/modules/module6.html).
+Below are instructions on how to access the Shiny app via a web browser and also a detailed guide below for launching the R Shiny App locally on your own computer.
+For more details about teaching this module, please visit our [website](https://serc.carleton.edu/eddie/teaching_materials/modules/module6.html).

 ## Accessing the Shiny App _via_ a web browser
 The Shiny app for this module can be accessed through any internet browser either on [shinyapps.io](https://macrosystemseddie.shinyapps.io/module6/) or [mybinder.org](https://mybinder.org/v2/gh/MacrosystemsEDDIE/module6/main?urlpath=shiny/app/).
-When launching first it will take a while for the Shiny app to boot up.
-If you are using this in a large class (>20 users at the same time), we would recommend splitting the group into two and using **both** [shinyapps.io](https://macrosystemseddie.shinyapps.io/module6/) and [mybinder.org](https://mybinder.org/v2/gh/MacrosystemsEDDIE/module6/main?urlpath=shiny/app/).
+When launching for the first time, it may take a while for the Shiny app to boot up.
+If you are using this module in a large class (>20 users at the same time), we would recommend splitting the group into two and using **both** [shinyapps.io](https://macrosystemseddie.shinyapps.io/module6/) and [mybinder.org](https://mybinder.org/v2/gh/MacrosystemsEDDIE/module6/main?urlpath=shiny/app/).

 ##  Running the Shiny App on your computer
 ### Pre-requisites